shantoroy/shantoroy.github.io/_posts/2021-09-15-colorado-road-trip-plan-travel-guide-day-01.md

 toc: true
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "This post includes the detail plan of the very first day of our Colorado Trip in August 2021"
 ---

 Recently, we visited Colorado and it was one of the best trip of my life.
 Here, in this series, I will cover the details of the trip day-by-day.